 - We support technical experts in adopting U.S. test procedures and energy efficiency labeling schemes for building products.
 Adopting these labels in foreign markets can reduce compliance costs to American manufacturers seeking to sell into these markets.

 Our technical collaborations are wide ranging, from coordinated research and development to renewable resource assessment, standards and labeling, code development, product testing and certification, policy analysis, and more.
 But one thing all our activities have in common is delivering benefits to the U.S. taxpayer.

 Read our recent blog posts and fact sheets below

-- Deploying American-Made Clean Energy Technologies in South Africa (June 26, 2014)
+- Accelerating the Clean Energy Transition in South Africa (May 28, 2015)

 - Energy Department Advances Market Access for U.S. Firms in Chinese Energy Efficiency Sector (July 31, 2014)